Twitwi96/Smart-traffic-light-2/Improved_Version2/ReadMe.md

-Improvement 2 : give the priority to large vehicles
-In order to manage emergency, decrease pollution and traffic jams
+Improvement 2 : give the priority to large vehicles in order to manage emergency, decrease pollution and traffic jams

 Code modified in order to: